 A visual diagram to show physical and other features

 A simplified description, often mathematical, of a system or process, to assist calculations and predictions

-From conferences and public events
+From webinars, conferences or public events

 Interim or final reports and written summaries

 A collaboration between scientists and artists to gather information and/or engage with people